Skip to content

 Why We Validate Driver Assignment

-All legal records should be up to date for a driver or carrier to insure that they can legally perform the work to complete the shipment and as well as for propper planning and accounting purposes.
+All legal records should be up to date for a driver or carrier to ensure that they can legally perform the work to complete the shipment and as well as for proper planning and accounting purposes.

 Equipment Assignment